A First-Occupancy Representation for Reinforcement Learning: Appendix

 \subsection{Connections to options}

-There are several important distinctions between FRP and planning within the options framework \citep{Sutton:1991_fourrooms}.
-First, FRP doesn’t require as input all possible policies and termination conditions, which could be prohibitively large to precompute, but rather only an arbitrary set of policies (sans termination conditions), for which, if the policies satisfy the coverage assumption, the algorithm is guaranteed to find the optimal path given the policies at hand.
-Second, it's important to note that the policy representations (FRs) are learned via TD updating rather than planned via DP--the FR learning and FRP were performed without knowledge of the transition dynamics, and the FRs can be reused across a given family of MDPs.
+The options framework \citep{Sutton:1991_fourrooms} is a method for temporal abstraction in RL, wherein an option $\omega$ is defined as a tuple $(\pi_\omega, \tau_\omega)$, where $\pi_\omega$ is a policy and $\tau_\omega \in\Delta(\mathcal S)$ is a state-dependent termination distribution (or function, if deterministic).
+Executing an option at time $t$ entails sampling an action $a_t \sim \pi_\omega(\cdot|s_t)$ and ceasing execution of $\pi_\omega$ at time $t+1$ with probability $\tau_\omega(s_{t+1})$.
+The use of options enlarges an MDP's action space, whereby a higher-level policy selects among basic, low-level actions and options.

+Options are connected to FRP (\cref{alg:implicit_planning}) in that by outputting a set of policies and associated subgoals $\{(\pi^F, s^F)\}$, FRP effectively converts each base policy to an option with a deterministic termination function, i.e., the agent will follow $\pi^F$ until terminating at $s^F$.
+One of the key difficulties in the options literature is how to learn the best options to add to the available action set.
+For the class of problems considered in this paper, FRP then provides a framework for generating \emph{optimal} (in the sense of finding the fastest path to a goal) options from a set of standard policies, subject to the fulfillment of the coverage assumption.
+Importantly, the associated FRs (which can be learned via simple TD updating) can be reused across tasks, so that FRP can re-derive optimal options for a new goal.

 FRP can also be seen as related to the work of \cite{Silver:2012_options}, which demonstrates that value iteration performed on top of a set of task-specific options converges more quickly than value iteration performed on the default state space of the MDP.
 One critical difference to note is that the FR/FRP is transferable to any MDP with shared transition dynamics.
 While value iteration on a set of options for a given MDP is more efficient than value iteration performed directly on the underlying MDP, this process must be repeated every time the reward function changes.
 However, the FR enables an implicit representation of the transition dynamics to be cached and reused.
-In the FourRooms experiments, for example, no additional computation was required each time the reward function changed, whereas VI had to be re-run every time a goal was reached.